PHOTO BY CLAIRE REGAN, DEADLINE CLUB BOARD

 Kimberly Chin

 I joined the Deadline Club around 1990, at the dawn of a marketing-driven post-truth news era.
-Like today, it posed new and growing challenges to some fundamental principles of our trade.
+Like today, it posed new challenges to some fundamental principles of our trade.
 Many rank-and-file journos became discouraged, but I saw the Deadline Club had our backs in ways that employers couldn’t.
 I was elected President in 1992 and never looked back.

 Steve Dunlop